leshlush/brentfsanderson/content/aboutme.md

 ![](/images/headShotLinkedIn.jpg)

+# Background
 I have worked as a software engineer, a high school computer science teacher, a curriculum manager, and the founder of an education technology startup ( https://www.encodecreate.com ).
+I have over a decade of experience at the intersection of computer science and education

+# Purpose
 As someone whose job involves teaching young people about technology, I am increasingly concerned by the way technology seems to do harm to those who use it.

+My aim is to discuss a more humane way to use or technology, with a focus on the world of education.
+I will also discuss books, the arts, and the possibility of Christian humanism.
 # Services

 I work with education technology companies to help them bring products to market and integrate with existing edtech standards.